(Note: This post has been edited for clarity, and to correct omissions, as of 4:27 AM Eastern on 14 Feb.)

 And we won't even speak of the rank, melodramatic Italian opera silliness of the opening Act I episode in the Hall of The Gibichungs, complete with its stiff, four-square music (an irresistible falling back to the music Wagner "heard" when he was writing the libretto ("poem") of Siegfrieds Tod as it was always Wagner's way to "hear" at least the "shape" of the music associated with the words he was writing even though that music had yet to be written and not so much as a note of it existed at the time), and a cringe-inducing, blood-curdlingly vulgar drinking song that could have been written by a Verdi at his most early-opera vulgar.
-And most of all we won't speak of a Siegfried who, far from being a tragic hero, now comes off as, at best, an innocent and not-too-bright dupe, and at worst, a callow, bullying, adolescent dummy, either of which gives us pause to wonder what it was Brünnhilde could ever have seen in him (a Brünnhilde whom Wagner envisioned initially as the self-sacrificing redeemer of the world in Götterdämmerung; a vision he failed ultimately to realize in the finished work, turning her instead into a sort of world-redeemer by circumstance).
+And most of all we won't speak of a Siegfried who, far from being a tragic hero, now comes off as an arrogant, boisterous, simpleminded if inquisitive overgrown child and dupe which gives us pause to wonder what it was Brünnhilde could ever have seen in him (a Brünnhilde whom Wagner envisioned initially as the self-sacrificing redeemer of the world in Götterdämmerung; a vision he failed ultimately to realize in the finished work, turning her instead into a sort of world-redeemer by circumstance).

-In short, Wagner seriously screwed the pooch in Götterdämmerung, first, by losing sight of the vast cosmic drama he ultimately ended up creating in writing the tetralogy; then by stubbornly refusing to recognize that an alteration of his original and much beloved concept of a Siegfried who is, as he rightly is in Siegfried, a naive, ignorant-of-fear, tragic "free hero" was required, and by further stubbornly refusing to admit, even to himself, that that refusal involved him in a fundamental contradiction even though he himself had transformed his tragic free hero into nothing more than a stock operatic character, and an annoying, simpleminded, hapless pawn into the bargain.
+In short, Wagner seriously screwed the pooch in Götterdämmerung, first, by losing sight of the vast cosmic drama he ultimately ended up creating in writing the tetralogy; then by stubbornly refusing to recognize that an alteration of his original and much beloved concept of a Siegfried who is, as he rightly is in Siegfried, a naive, ignorant-of-fear, tragic "free hero" was required, and by further stubbornly refusing to admit, even to himself, that that refusal involved him in a fundamental contradiction even though he himself had transformed his tragic free hero into nothing more than a stock operatic character and a hapless pawn into the bargain.
 Brünnhilde's final peroration eulogizing Siegfried as the matchless hero is, to not put too fine a point on the matter, a vast and vastly disproportionate idealization of a loved one by the lover, and Götterdämmerung, dramatically speaking, in substantial part no less a "shabby little shocker" than Tosca.